tarantool/doc/doc/contributing/docs/infra.rst

 2. Update build_submodules.sh
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Next, we should define what directories and files are to be copied from
+Now define what directories and files are to be copied from
-the submodule repository into the documentation one before building
+the submodule repository to the documentation repository before building
 documentation.
 These settings are defined in the ``build_submodules.sh`` file
-which is in the root directory of the documentation repository.
+in the root directory of the documentation repository.

-We can take examples of the already existing submodules to show the logic of
+Here are some real submodule examples
-the settings.
+that show the logic of the settings.

 metrics
 ^^^^^^^

-In case of the ``metrics`` submodule, the content source files are in the
+The content source files for the ``metrics`` submodule are in the
 ``./doc/monitoring`` directory of the submodule repository.
 In the final documentation view, the content should appear in the
 `Monitoring <https://www.tarantool.io/en/doc/latest/book/monitoring/>`__
 chapter (``https://www.tarantool.io/en/doc/latest/book/monitoring/``).

-So, we need to:
+To make this work:

-*   create a directory at ``./doc/book/monitoring/``.
+*   Create a directory at ``./doc/book/monitoring/``.
-*   copy the entire content of the  ``./modules/metrics/doc/monitoring/`` directory to
+*   Copy the entire content of the  ``./modules/metrics/doc/monitoring/`` directory to
     ``./doc/book/monitoring/``.

-The corresponding lines in the ``build_submodules.sh`` file are the following:
+Here are the corresponding lines in ``build_submodules.sh``:

 ..  code-block:: bash